Ngaio Health

 Picture

-If your session is focused on concerns outside of your ACC-covered injury, it will be billed as a private appointment.
+ACC covers treatment for injuries caused by an accident, with the goal of supporting your recovery from that specific injury.
+ACC funding can only be used for the approved injury.
+If you would like to focus on concerns outside of your ACC-covered injury, that is absolutely fine, though that appointment will be billed as a private session.
 For more detailed information, please visit ACC's official page on what they cover.

 Wellington Acupuncture